opendcs/opendcs/docs/source/start-computations.rst

 4.Process Intro
 ===============

-Processes are a way of gouping computations together to help spread the computational load of the system.
+Processes are a way of grouping computations together to help spread the computational load of the system.
 Once a computation is created, it can be attributed to a process.